 Evaluation metrics

-Some success metrics to consider when evaluating Claude’s classification performance include:
+Some success metrics to consider evaluating Claude’s performance on a classification task include:

 CriteriaDescription